GDPR Readiness Checklist

 You know by now that the GDPR will likely affect the way you do business, and there's no avoiding it.
 But what makes it so impactful is the combination of international reach and massive fines for infringement.
 The GDPR is the first privacy regulation in history with the capacity to enforce both its stipulations and its monetary penalties on virtually any company in the world.

 In short, if your business collects so much as an IP address from an EU resident, you will be required to comply with the GDPR.
+There are a few exemptions, but for the most part, the GDPR reaches far and wide.

 Even if you are based in the USA, it would be hard to guarantee that no EU resident will ever stumble upon your website.
 In today's global marketplace, the GDPR has international reach.
 With penalties for infringement reaching up to €20 million in administrative fines, compliance is a small price to pay.